MattKevan/uxlift/_tools/playbook-ux.md

 date: 2019-10-01 10:31:28 +0100
 title: Playbook UX
 image: "/assets/images/playbookux.jpg"
-intro: Watch videos of real people interacting with your product, prototype, website, concept, and more.
+description: Watch videos of real people interacting with your product, prototype, website, concept, and more.
 PlaybookUX allows you to unlock powerful video-based feedback your target audience.
 link: https://www.playbookux.com